 This dashboard provides an at-a-glance overview of institutional philanthropic information for the State of California and its composite regions.

-Foundation Center thanks The James Irvine Foundation for its generous support of this project.
-This effort is part of a campaign to “Get on the Map,” which is a national partnership between Northern California Grantmakers, San Diego Grantmakers, Southern California Grantmakers, Foundation Center and the Forum of Regional Associations of Grantmakers to improve available public data about California philanthropy.
+Candid thanks The James Irvine Foundation for its generous support of this project.
+This effort is part of a campaign to “Get on the Map,” which is a national partnership between Northern California Grantmakers, San Diego Grantmakers, Southern California Grantmakers, Candid, and United Philanthropy Forum to improve available public data about California philanthropy.

-Foundation-level data (found in the “Foundations Overview” section) includes all non-terminated independent, corporate, community, and operating foundations.
-Sources of data for these foundations include IRS information returns (Form 990-PF for private organizations, Form-990 for community foundations), foundation reports, and information reported to the Foundation Center on annual surveys of foundations with assets of at least $100,000 or giving of $50,000 or more.
+Foundation-level data found in the “Foundations Overview” section includes all non-terminated independent, corporate, community, and operating foundations.
+Sources of data for these foundations include IRS information returns (Form 990-PF for private organizations, Form-990 for community foundations), and foundation reports.
 Assets are stated at market value.
 Total giving amount includes grants, scholarships, and employee matching gifts; it does not include all qualifying distributions, e.g., loans, PRIs, set-asides, and program or other administrative expenses.

 For more detailed information about California philanthropy, visit one of our Funding Information Network Locations to access our robust information tools for free or directly subscribe to Foundation Maps.
 With millions of grants from 2006 to the present, innovative ways to visualize funding data, and the flexibility and precision to tailor research, Foundation Maps helps funders and nonprofits access the knowledge they need to make strategic decisions and strengthen their impact.